-The bill requires the domestic violence fatality review board (review board) to:
+The act requires the domestic violence fatality review board (review board) to:

 - Provide technical assistance and training to local governments to help establish and maintain a review team and provide technical assistance and training to existing review teams;

 - Pursue and implement any recommendations pertaining to improving communication and information-sharing between public and private organizations and agencies as to domestic violence incidents and risk, reducing the incidence of domestic violence and domestic violence fatalities in the state, and improving responses to domestic violence incidents;

 - Provide any necessary coordination between local governments and organizations to assist with domestic violence prevention and responses to fatalities;

 - Make a recommendation in its 2022 annual written report whether and how diversity, equity, and inclusion training could be provided for individuals who provide initial call response functions and could be provided for local boards that may conduct a fatality review to create greater trust between local agencies and victims of domestic violence;